Plant Encore Azaleas in the fall to enjoy flowers until first frost and allow time for roots to establish without damage from extreme temperatures.

-When planting your Encore® Azaleas this fall, choose an area that provides full sun with some afternoon shade.
+1. Exposure: When planting your Encore® Azaleas, choose an area that provides high filtered shade or a sunny location with some afternoon shade.

-Encore® Azaleas require 4 – 6 hours of full sun to produce their famous, multi-season flowers.
+Encore® Azaleas require 4-6 hours of sun to produce their famous, multi-season flowers.
 However, especially during summer, they need some afternoon shade to maintain balance and vibrant colors.

 If you live in or are experiencing extremely cold weather during the first year, you may want to cover the plants to provide extra protection while the roots are still developing.